 ■NOTE: Check float arm height by placing the carburetor on its side w/float contacting the needle; then measure with a caliper the height when the float arm is in contact with the needle valve.
-Float arm height should be 17 mm.
+Float arm height should be 0.67 in.
+(17 mm).